ksvirsky/payment-escrow/README.md

 1.  **Dispute Initiation:** This flow begins when Party B calls the `dispute()` function during Party A's `cancelDelay` period (from the Cancel Payment Flow, step 3).
 2.  **Party B's Waiting Period:** Party B must wait for the `disputeDelay` period to elapse.
 After this period, Party B can withdraw the funds.
 3.  **Party A's Re-dispute:** Party A can then re-dispute by calling `dispute()` again.
 Party A must then wait for another `disputeDelay` period to elapse to regain the ability to withdraw the funds.
 4.  **Flow Termination:** The disputable flow concludes when either Party A or Party B chooses not to re-dispute, allowing the other party to withdraw the funds.
-Alternatively, the flow can be terminated if one of the parties calls `confirmPayment()` (by Party A, leading to Party B's withdrawal) or `confirmCancelPayment()` (by Party B, leading to Party A's withdrawal).
+Alternatively, the flow can be terminated if Party A calls `confirmPayment()` (leading to Party B's withdrawal) or if Party B calls `confirmCancelPayment()` (leading to Party A's withdrawal).

 #### Configuration Parameters: